 According to a report by B2B analysts Markets and Markets, managed services are projected to proliferate to a market worth over USD280 billion within the next five years.

 SMEs (small and medium-sized enterprises) contemplating outsourced IT operations need not be intimidated by the above figures.
 These cloud-based services can be easily scaled down to match the needs of any company.
 In fact, accessibility and costing are two important factors driving the managed services market.
-Here are five reasons why SMEs should adopt managed services right away:
+Here are three reasons why SMEs should adopt managed services right away:

 1.Control your Cashflow

 For smaller businesses, in particular, being able to outsource technical support via managed services can be useful in terms of cost-effectiveness.
 These services range from basic technical support such as printer management to more detailed software set-up, system maintenance, and backup solutions.
 Various pricing models cater to different needs and budget constraints.

 Flat monthly rate: Managed services are typically offered as a comprehensive package that includes remote support and non-stop monitoring for an entire organization.
 A flat monthly fee allows customers to budget their IT support costs for the year without any off-guard billing fluctuations.
 Service level agreements are essential when selecting this pricing model — it defines clear expectations for the minimum level of service the customer should receive